pranavnt/blockswap/README.md

 pip install -e .
 ```

-**Note**: This package uses git submodules for the MuJoCo Menagerie assets.
-Make sure to clone with `--recursive` or run `git submodule update --init --recursive` after cloning.
+**Note**: This package includes only the necessary Franka Panda assets from MuJoCo Menagerie, keeping the package size optimized (~5MB instead of 1.4GB).
+For development, the full mujoco_menagerie is available as a git submodule - clone with `--recursive` or run `git submodule update --init --recursive` after cloning.

 ## Dependencies